Banjo Paterson Australian Poetry Festival

 Orange and its surrounding region celebrate the Banjo Paterson Australian Poetry Festival in February every year.
 Andrew Barton (Banjo) Paterson was born at ‘Narrambla’ Orange on 17 February 1864.
 Banjo is an Australian legend.
 He lived in Yeoval until he was about 7.
 This festival highlights not only Banjo Paterson but is an opportunity to celebrate all Australian Poetry and Poets in general.

 BBQ breakfast and entertainment from local schools and visiting poets.
-Stop by on your way to work, after your morning exercise or to meet your friends.
+Drop by on your way to work, after your morning exercise or to meet your friends.

 The iconic Night Market with over 30 food and wine stallholders creates an outdoor playground in Robertson Park, and is fun for all the family.
 Kick back to the sounds of local musicians and poetry in the park!